Lizard-Of-Oz/DRG_Flares/README.md

 ## Use in modpacks and with other mods
 You can include this mod in a modpack or as a dependency for your own mod.

-I just ask to respect my work and include it in a way that would count as a download of my mod by CurseForge and its Reward Program.
+I just ask you to respect my work and include it in a way that would count as a download of my mod by CurseForge and its Reward Program.

 * For Modpacks, CurseForge by default links a mod in the modpack manifest when you add it.
 Use _that_ instead of embedding the mod's jar into the modpack.
 * For Mods, don't embed the mod's jar inside your mod, but mark it as a dependency.